 Where Is Data Stored?

-We use third party providers, Salesforce and Pardot, to capture and store data.
+We use a third-party provider, WordPress, to capture and store data.
 This is done securely and in line with the requirements of the GDPR.

 Paywizard is committed to ensuring that the information you provide is secure.
 In order to prevent unauthorised access or disclosure, we have implemented suitable physical, electronic and managerial procedures to safeguard and secure the information we collect and store.